-  - Premature Birth: Babies born premature have a higher risk of breathing problems, though the risk decreases as they get older and the brain develops.
+- Premature Birth: Babies born premature have a higher risk of breathing problems, though the risk decreases as they get older, and their brain develops.

 People can control some sleep apnea risk factors such as weight and lifestyle, while other factors, such as age or genetics, can’t be controlled.
 Make sure you talk to your doctor about your risks and how to prevent sleep apnea.

 - Age: Sleep apnea can occur at any age, but it’s more likely to occur in middle-aged and older people.